 10. Specialist advice

-A new system is a costly investment, so take your time and ask a hot water specialist for their advice.
+A new system is a costly investment, so take your time and ask a hot water plumber for their advice.
 It’s worth the extra cost for the right solution.

-So if you’re in the middle of making a hot water decision, give the team at The Plumbing & Electrical Doctor a call:
+So if you’re in the middle of making a hot water decision, give the team a call below: